 The plans maintained in City Records are received from the Development Center, which reviews plans as part of the approval process for permits for new construction, additions, or alterations.
 Not every type of permit requires plan submission, and not every building within City limits will have submitted plans for original or modified construction.
-You are much more likely to find plans submitted before the mid-1980s for commercial buildings, and especially for "public assembly"-type buildings such as theaters and houses of worship.
+Plans submitted before the mid-1980s were typically commercial buildings, and especially for "public assembly"-type buildings such as theaters and houses of worship.
+Additionally, some plans for projects recently approved or completed may not yet have been scanned into our system.

 For some older or historically-significant buildings, the Wisconsin Architectural Archive in the Zeidler Humanities Room of Central Library may have plans or drawings.